 The Housing Agency utilizes several funding mechanisms to provide rehabilitation financing to existing affordable housing projects.
-In FY 17, the reroofing of Pa'anau Village was completed and tree and side walk maintenance commenced at Kalepa Village Phase 1.
-In FY 18, buildings that comprise Kalepa Phase I will undergo extensive exterior maintenance to include repainting and the replacing of building trimming.
+In FY 18, buildings that comprise Kalepa Phase I underwent extensive exterior maintenance to including repainting and the replacing of building trimming.

 The Housing Agency will pursue establishing a Community Land Trust (CLT) to administer the County's affordable housing inventory.
-In FY 17, staff participated in trainings and discussions to identify best practices of a CLT.
+In FY 18, staff continued to participate in trainings and discussions to identify best practices of a CLT.
 We project that establishing a CLT will span over several fiscal years as it will involve amending the Housing Policy, Ordinance No. 860.
-We project to start this in FY 18.
+We project to start this in FY 19.

-- 3. Goal 3: Sustain capacity to support the Strategic Plan - 1.
-Objective 1: Secure financing resources to develop new affordable housing units.
+3. Goal 3: Sustain capacity to support the Strategic Plan